droonee/sumo_loggen/README.md

 ### Steps to use
 - Input the HTTP Endpoint into the sumo_loggen.py file located in the parent sumo_loggen directory

 - Apache is selcted to begin logging by default.
+Change the data source loggen in the sumo_loggen.py file

-Any time a different loggen is chosen, run the following to restart the systemd service
+- Any time a change is made in sumo_loggen.py, the following needs to be run

        sudo systemctl daemon-reload
        sudo systemctl restart loggen.service